 Which brings us back to the present …

 That is my monthly look at the IT industry, and a little market commentary.
-Until next month!!!!!!
+Until next month, walk fast and smile!!!!!!